dwhiffing/fury/content/nato/no/army/body.md

 **Norwegian Army**

-The Norwegian Army is small, only 19,000 permanent force and much of that is a conscript force, but with a ready reserve of 146,000 and regular mobilization training, the ability to rapidly expand to a potent force is credible.
-Northern Fury has the Norwegian Army progressing slowly towards the goals of the 1974 Defence Commission proposal.
-Also with the Olympics ongoing and the increased tension, some units were at a higher state of readiness and several reserve battalions were fully mobilized.
+The Norwegian Army is small, only 19,000 permanent force and much of these are conscripts, but with a ready reserve of 146,000 and regular mobilization training, the ability to rapidly expand to a potent force is credible.
+Northern Fury has the Norwegian Army progressing slowly towards the goals of its 1974 Defence Commission proposal for reorganization.
+Also with the Olympics ongoing and the increased tension, some units are at a higher state of readiness and several reserve battalions are fully mobilized.
 Because of the focus on Norway in the Northern Fury Storyline, more detail is provided here than for other countries.

 ![](/assets/images/nato/no/army/image1.png)